TaaviStone/CodingNotes/FGW/WorkDailyToDo.md

 ### 🗓️ 02.02
 - [x] FGW2-38 Add test for invalid referenceId and bookingNotFound
 - [x] FGW2-40 Add ID to vehicles and add valid logic

+### 🗓️ 08.02
+- [x] FGW2-42 Increacse CreateBookInputService coverage
+- [x] FGW2-42 Increacse and refactor PassengerBookTypeExt coverage
+- [x] FGW2-42 Add test for BookRequestExt??? - *needs to be deleted, not used*
+- [x] FGW2-42 Add test for ReturnedRequestTypeExt - *needs to be deleted, not used*
+- [x] FGW2-42 Increase SailingBookRequestTypeExt coverage

-### 🗓️ 05.02
+### 🗓️ 09.02
+- [ ] FGW2-42 Increase ContactDetailsTypeExt coverage
+- [ ] FGW2-42 Increase IdentityCategoryTypeExt coverage
+- [ ] FGW2-42 Increase ReservationFragmentGuestExt coverage
+- [ ] FGW2-42 Increase ReservationFragmentExt coverage
+- [ ] FGW2-42 Increase ClientFragmentExt coverage
-- [ ] VehicleRefs
+- [ ] FGW2-42 BookWebServiceTest refactor data
-- [ ] FGW2-8 Valid payload, namespace
+- [ ] FGW2-42 Update the endpoint test content
-- [ ] FGW2-40 Increase Common test coverage (when Vehicle logic is finalized)
+- [ ] FGW2-42 Increase Common test coverage (when Vehicle logic is finalized)
-- [ ] FGW2-39 Increase ClientFragmentExtTest coverage
+- [ ] FGW2-42 Increase ClientFragmentExtTest coverage

 Questions
 - Do all LeadVehicleType values need to be implemented from schema?